nodemcu/nodemcu-firmware/docs/en/modules/tls.md

 !!! important
     TLS module requires [net](net.md) module.

-NodeMCU includes [mbedTLS library](https://tls.mbed.org/).
+NodeMCU includes [mbed TLS library](https://tls.mbed.org/).
 With default config it supports **TLS** 1.0 / 1.1 / 1.2 and most common cipher suites, including DH/ECDH key exchange methods.

-Full list of features you may get on [mbedTLS page](https://tls.mbed.org/core-features).
+Full list of features you may get on [mbed TLS page](https://tls.mbed.org/core-features).

 This controls certificate verification when SSL is in use.